Skip to content

 THE REACH AT PICCADILLY

-The Reach at Piccadilly is located at Lock 84 on the historic Rochdale Canal.
-The waterway was vital for Manchester during the industrial revolution, transporting goods to and from textile mills around the North West and helping grow the city into the thriving hub it is today.
-Although the cotton mills are long gone, in more recent times the area around the canal has been the focus of a fresh wave of regeneration, with office space, apartments, bars and restaurants springing up and powering Manchester’s future economic success.
+he Reach at Piccadilly is located at Lock 84 on the historic Rochdale Canal.
+This waterway was vital to Manchester during the Industrial Revolution, transporting goods to and from textile mills across the North West and helping to grow the city into the thriving hub it is today.
+Although the cotton mills are long gone, the area around the canal has recently experienced a fresh wave of regeneration, with office spaces, apartments, bars, and restaurants springing up to drive Manchester’s future economic success.

-Named after the ‘reach’ or stretch of water that sits between the canal locks, the hotel strives to be an oasis of calm, where guests can eat, rest and reflect, away from the hustle and bustle of city life.
+Named after the ‘reach’—the stretch of water between the canal locks— the hotel strives to be an oasis of calm, where guests can eat, rest, and reflect away from the hustle and bustle of city life.

-And just like the ‘boaters’ who, 200 years ago, used the many canalside inns to get a hot meal, share news and rest after a long day at work, we hope our hotel can be a place for guests to dine and drink with friends and colleagues, as well as enjoying a good night’s sleep.
+Just as the ‘boaters’ 200 years ago relied on canalside inns for a hot meal, shared news, and rest after a long day’s work, we hope our hotel serves as a place for guests to dine and drink with friends and colleagues, while also enjoying a restful night’s sleep.

 INSPIRED BY PIONEERING HISTORY

-The canals and early engineers (see below) who pioneered them were vital to Manchester’s cotton trade and in helping it become the world’s first industrial city.
+The canals and the early engineers (see below) who pioneered them were vital to Manchester’s cotton trade, helping it become the world’s first industrial city.

-Everything at The Reach at Piccadilly – from the bedrooms and public spaces, restaurant, bar and menus – has been designed to pay tribute to their legacy.
+Everything at The Reach at Piccadilly—from the bedrooms and public spaces to the restaurant, bar, and menus—has been designed to pay tribute to their legacy.

-We’ve used simple, natural materials, such as coal, cotton, timber, wool, and limestone, that were carried via canals across the North West of England and beyond, to design elegant rooms with sustainable, yet luxurious furnishings, linens and toiletries.
+We’ve used simple, natural materials such as coal, cotton, timber, wool, and limestone, which were once carried via canals across the North West of England and beyond, to create elegant rooms with sustainable yet luxurious furnishings, linens, and toiletries.

-Inspired by the beautiful craftsmanship of the wooden narrowboats, we’ve created rooms with stylish, yet functional features that pay homage to their famous and ingenious space-saving design, while also retaining a bespoke, hand-crafted finish.
+Inspired by the beautiful craftsmanship of the wooden narrowboats, we’ve designed rooms with stylish yet functional features that pay homage to their ingenious space-saving designs, while also retaining a bespoke, hand-crafted finish.

-Above all, we’ve adopted the sentiment of the canalside inns which accommodated and fed the boatman after a long day at work, by providing guests with delicious menus, packed with locally sourced ingredients and ales, as well as a calm place to rest and recharge after a day or night out in the city.
+Above all, we’ve embraced the spirit of the canalside inns that accommodated and fed boatmen after long days at work.
+We provide guests with delicious menus packed with locally sourced ingredients and ales, as well as a tranquil place to rest and recharge after a busy day or night out in the city.

 The Duke of Bridgewater